Croatia Work Permit

 Read everything about a character certificate.

-Reasons for Rejection for Work Permit
+Reasons for Rejection of Work Permit

 • Incomplete application form with misleading information.